Double majority: European Union

 In the European Union, double majority voting replaced artificial voting weights for votes requiring a qualified majority in the Council of the European Union following implementation of the Treaty of Lisbon.
 A qualified majority requires 55% of voting EU member states, representing at least 65% of the population of voting members for a European Commission proposal to be approved.
 This increases to 72% of voting members states, representing at least 65% of the EU population of voting members should the proposal originate from a member state.
-Proposals can be blocked should a qualified majority of least four Council members representing more than 35% of the EU population be formed.
+Proposals can be blocked should a qualified majority of at least four Council members representing more than 35% of the EU population be formed.

 Finland

 Changing the constitution of Finland requires that a simple majority of the sitting Parliament vote in favor of the amendment.
 The amendment is postponed until the next general election.
 The next parliament may finally vote to ratify the amendment but by a two thirds of the MPs.
 Thus, a double majority of two different parliaments is usually required to pass constitutional amendments.
 An expedited process may however be entered if five sixths of the sitting parliament vote to declare an amendment urgent.
 Then, a two-thirds majority of the current parliament may ratify an amendment using the expedited process.